A Guide to the Camera Gear I Travel With

-I carry a Dell XPS 13 notebook computer with me.
-I love the high-resolution, edge-to-edge screen that makes it significantly smaller than most 13" notebook computers.
-The aluminum / carbon fiber shell feels rock solid compared to my old Asus notebook as well.
+I carry a Huawei Matebook X Pro notebook computer with me.
+I love the high-resolution, edge-to-edge screen that makes it significantly smaller than most 13" notebook computers, and the metal build feels rock solid compared to my old Asus notebook as well.

 On here, I use Adobe Lightroom Classic CC for cataloging and editing my images.

 Now if you're looking for the exact camera to buy, I can't help you.
 Everyone is different, and what works for once person won't be the right fit for another.

 What I can tell you is why I chose the gear that I carry with me.